 Of The Thing‘s criticism, Carpenter would say, “I’ve always thought that was somewhat unfair.
 I mean, the whole point of the monster is to be monstrous, to be repellent.
 That’s what makes you side with the human beings.
 I didn’t have a problem with that.
 The critics thought the movie was boring and didn’t allow for any hope.
 That was the part they really hammered on.
 The lack of hope is built into the story.
 There is an inevitability to it, but that’s not necessarily a negative.”

 Years later, instead of writing the film off as a grotesque fancy, we’re instead asking the question: is The Thing Carpenter’s greatest ever achievement?
 That seems to be the consensus among fans, and in some ways it’s his most influential movie, one that not only matches the original but in many ways surpasses it, and how many reboots can you say that about?
-In fact, reboot has become such a dirty word I’d rather use the word re-imagining, because visually The Thing has all the imagination in the world, and in many ways is just as resourceful as something like Halloween, a movie that relied on subtleties as a necessity.
-The Thing is classic Carpenter with a cinematic upgrade, a larger budget loosening the visual limitations that had forged the director’s legendary resourcefulness, the kind that is still on display here.
-With The Thing, Carpenter gets the balance just right, staying loyal to those successful, once necessary subtleties of old, while bringing his latest monster out of the shadows and into the spotlight.
+In fact, reboot has become such a dirty word that I’d rather describe it as a re-imagining, because visually The Thing has all the imagination in the world, and in many ways is just as resourceful as something like Halloween, a movie that relied on subtleties out of necessity.
+The Thing is classic Carpenter with a cinematic upgrade, a larger budget loosening the visual limitations that helped forge the director’s legendary resourcefulness, the kind that is still on display here.
+With The Thing, he gets the balance just right, staying loyal to those successful, once necessary subtleties of old, while bringing his latest monster out of the shadows and into the spotlight.